 The Optimists!
 Folkestone’s hockey Scene

 In the early 1900s, there was one hockey club in Folkestone – The Folkestone Hockey Club – situated on The Leas.
-It had been running for a fair few years, and was probably a bit stuffy.
 New members wanted to join but were told they weren’t needed.
 So, the new guys started their own club.

 The Folkestone Hockey Club told the newbies they didn’t think they would be successful.
 The newbies replied saying they were optimistic about the future!
 And so, in 1926, they decided to call themselves the Optimist Hockey Club.

-A few years later the Folkestone Hockey Club folded, and members went, with tails between their legs, to join the Optimists!
+A few years later the Folkestone Hockey Club folded, and members went to join the Optimists!
 The Optimists remain, to this day, on the site at the Three Hills Sports Park.
 Chairman Leigh Marshall and goalie Amy Bumstead spoke to Folkelife about the club.

 ambitious plans for sport in folkestone